The platform

 Custom Actions

-Admin quick-action buttons on any entity screen, defined by you.
+Admin quick-action buttons on identity and request screens, defined by you.

 Request to reality